wasn-eu/CubeCell_Getting_Started/README.md

 [Known AT Commands](#known-at-commands)

-**You need to use Configurator version 5.0 or above, all older version will nor work anymore.**
+**You need to use Configurator version 5.0 or above, all older version will not work anymore.**

 ## Connecting the Indoor/ModularNode or CubeCell to your Computer